cacciatc/btcjam/README.md

 # assuming you get a code back
 code = "<CODE YOU RECEIVED IN CALLBACK>" access_token = auth.get_access_token(code)

+# or if you have a saved token
+access_token = BTCJam::OAuth.from_token token

 # retrieve the auth'd user's profile
 BTCJam::Users.profile access_token.token